pascallaliberte/sharpen.page/review.md

 * The holes I see in your page: the spots that will create unexpected anxieties that might throw people away.
 * More confidence in the parts of your page that you don't need to touch just yet.

-To proceed, fill out the form below.
+**To proceed:**

+[Fill out the questionnaire below {% include svg/caret-bottom.svg.html %}](#questionnaire){: .cta-btn } and specify Option #1.
+I'll get back to you to confirm availability before we proceed.

 Paid in advance.
 I'll be making your video on Tuesday mornings, given my availability and a minimum 12 hours of heads up from you.
 You'll get the video by mid-afternoon Eastern Time on Tuesday.

+---

 ### Option #2 - A Public Review

 **Free**, but a little less detailed, a little less in-depth.
 Might not be a video.

-Here's how it works: Create a post on IndieHackers or Reddit, mention me in the description to invite me to comment, and I'll receive the notification.
+Here's how it works:

+1. **Create a post on [IndieHackers](https://www.indiehackers.com/group/landing-page-feedback) or Reddit** ([r/design_critiques](https://www.reddit.com/r/design_critiques/), [r/SideProject](https://www.reddit.com/r/SideProject/) or [r/Entrepreneur](https://www.reddit.com/r/Entrepreneur/)),
+2. Mention me in the description to invite me to comment (I'm @pascallaliberte),
+3. and I'll receive the notification.

 Could be fun to exchange about your site with other people.
+Will depend on my availability.

+---

 ### Option #3 - A Week of Edits

+**CDN $1450** - Part-time hands-on availability over a week to **concretely evolve your page**:

+* We'll start on Monday with **a video review to kick things off**, giving you an idea about what I'll change about your site;
+* Througout the week, I'll **evolve to a new version of your landing page**, keeping you in the loop;
-**CDN $1450** - A video review to kick things off on Monday, giving you an idea about what I'll change about your site, a draft of some edits, and a deploy-ready version of the new page in your CMS by Friday, with instructions on making it live.
-Done part-time over a week.
-I'll need your availability throughout the week to go deep in understanding your visitor's struggle.
-Paid the week before, given my availability.
+* By Friday, you'll have a **deploy-ready version of the new page in your CMS**, with instructions on making it live.

+I'll need your availability throughout the week to go deep in understanding your visitor's struggle. **Paid the week before**, given my availability.

-To proceed, fill out the form below.
-Currently not available until mid-September 2020.
+**To proceed:**

+[Fill out the questionnaire below {% include svg/caret-bottom.svg.html %}](#questionnaire){: .cta-btn } and be sure to click Option #3.
+I'll get back to you to confirm availability before we proceed.

 ---

-Alternatively, if you'd just like to have a consultation call, please check out the /visualize package which goes **CDN $250**, which includes an email back and forth ahead of the call, and a recording of our call.
+Alternatively, if you'd just like to have a consultation call, please check out the **[/visualize](/visualize#details)** package which goes **CDN $250**, which includes an email back and forth ahead of the call, and a recording of our call.

+I also offer a more in-depth service to peer into the minds of your buyers through purchase interviews, useful when you've gotten enough sales to know that you can go sharper with your product/service offering.
+That's the **[/understand](/understand#details)** package.

 ## Questionnaire for the /review package
+{: #start }